 Initially, the Salon des Arts Ménagers was mainly a household gadget-fest aimed at Parisian home-makers.
 It had a mascot – “Mechanical Marie” – who held out the promise of a mechanised home without grime or drudgery.

 But it wasn’t long before artists and decorators were promoting Art Deco refinement alongside the last word in modernity and convenience.

 Post-war dash and design

 The SAM was suspended during WWII and when it re-opened it was a very different story.
-It was 1949, and France was in the grip of a housing crisis, with inflation and rationing and inflation for good measure.
+It was 1949, and France was in the grip of a housing crisis, with rationing and inflation thrown in.
 Few visitors could afford what was on display.
-Mostly, they came to dream, like this housewife of 1951:
+Mostly, they came to dream, like this housewife, speaking in 1951:

 It’s time to go, my kids are waiting for me.
 And my old kitchen, my gas stove, which is as old as the Ark, my leaky tap and my stone sink.
 I can still dream.
 Who knows, I might win the lottery…

 The turning point came in 1955, when the SAM attracted 1.4 million people – and this time they had the cash to spend on their dreams.

 By now, the Salon had outgrown the Grand Palais.
 It moved to the ultra-modern CNIT (Centre National des Industries et Techniques).